lckoyle/clairekoyle/README.md

 ---

 ## What I'm focused on
-- Partnerships, fundraising, and strategy at **OpenMined** to advance privacy-preserving data collectivism
+- Partnerships, fundraising, and strategy at **OpenMined** to advance privacy-preserving data collaboration
-- Practical governance for sensitive data (healthcare, public interest tech)
 - Writing and research on AI in rural healthcare and equitable data access

 ## A bit more about me